-- (10) In line with EFRAG, we agree with the proposed objective to align hedge accounting closer with risk management activities since it better reflects the risk exposures the entity is facing. - (11) However, we believe that the proposed restriction of hedge accounting to risks that affect profit or loss can be in conflict with the proposed objective and therefore the arguments should be reassessed since only the full Statement of Comprehensive Income (OCI) provides the full picture of the performance of a particular entity.
+- (11) We agree with the proposed objective to align hedge accounting closer with risk management activities since it better reflects the risk exposures the entity is facing. - (12) However, we believe that the proposed restriction of hedge accounting to risks that affect profit or loss can be in conflict with the proposed objective and therefore the arguments should be reassessed since only the full Statement of Comprehensive Income (OCI) provides the full picture of the performance of a particular entity.
 In principle, we support the extension of hedge accounting for items that affect OCI, mainly on the basis that not allowing to do so could be inconsistent with the direction of the proposed objective to align hedge accounting closer with risk management practices.
-As such, it is questionable why this type of equity instruments should not be allowed for hedge accounting if in practice this type of hedging (particularly focused on removing the foreign exchange risk from equity positions in OCI) is done by risk management. - (12) There is a need for clear principles for hedge accounting both to ensure consistent proper application and to minimise rules dictating which hedging practices should or should not be allowed.
-In our opinion the effective part of the remeasurement of the hedging instrument in a hedge of OCI exposures should be recognised in OCI, whereas the ineffective part should be recognised in profit and loss. - (13) In addition, the fact that the ED does not allow net written options for hedge accounting could represent an issue if these can be used in practice as part of an entity's risk management activities.
+As such, it is questionable why this type of equity instruments should not be allowed for hedge accounting if in practice this type of hedging (particularly focused on removing the foreign exchange risk from equity positions in OCI) is done by risk management. - (13) There is a need for clear principles for hedge accounting both to ensure consistent proper application and to minimise rules dictating which hedging practices should or should not be allowed.
+In our opinion, the effective part of the remeasurement of the hedging instrument in a hedge of OCI exposures should be recognised in OCI, whereas the ineffective part should be recognised in profit and loss. - (14) In addition, the fact that the ED does not allow net written options for hedge accounting could represent an issue if these can be used in practice as part of an entity's risk management activities.
 The principle should be that, while not in all cases net written options will form part of risk management practices, there may be circumstances where those options may well form part of valid and well measurable risk management strategies.
 In the latter cases net written options should be allowed for hedge accounting if the objective is to align hedge accounting more closely with risk management practices.
-The aim should be to keep the principle of hedge accounting as simple as possible and reduce the number of rules. - (14) Regarding EFRAG's point that further work is needed in terms of the eligibility of embedded derivatives, we agree that more clarity is needed in this area of the proposals. - (15) We support, like EFRAG, the proposed approach in the ED that hedge accounting should not be mandatory for all risk management activities of an entity and be based on voluntary designation but also de-designation of hedge relationships. - (16) EFRAG has argued (paragraph 5 (d) of EFRAG's draft comment letter) that it would not be meaningful to make hedge accounting mandatory because many activities undertaken in the context of risk management would never meet the proposed hedge accounting requirements although they mitigate risk.
-We suggest that, where relevant and material, a difference between risk management practices and hedge accounting should be subject to disclosure as such information is helpful and valuable to the users of the financial statements.
+The aim should be to keep the principle of hedge accounting as simple as possible and reduce the number of rules. - (15) In terms of the eligibility of embedded derivatives, we believe that more clarity is needed in this area of the proposals. - (16) We support the proposed approach in the ED that hedge accounting should not be mandatory for all risk management activities of an entity and be based on voluntary designation but also de-designation of hedge relationships. - (17) We suggest that, where relevant and material, a difference between risk management practices and hedge accounting should be subject to disclosure as such information is helpful and valuable to the users of the financial statements.